Kusonje: History

 On August 13, 1942, the croat Ustashe took the Serbian inhabitants of this village to the village church.

 After they pushed them inside, they locked the church from the outside, and then set it on fire.
 In that way, 473 Serbs died.
-Those who did not stop at the church were slaughtered and thrown into nearby wells.
+Those who did not fit in the church were slaughtered and thrown into nearby wells.

 In 1991, war broke out in Croatia, of which Kusonje and Pakrac were a part.
 The Yugoslav People's Army captured the town in March 1991, but it was soon retaken by Croatian forces.